History of Wisconsin: Pre-Columbian history

 People of the Mississippian culture expanded into Wisconsin around 1050 AD and established a settlement at Aztalan along the Crawfish River.
 While begun by the Caddoan people, other cultures began to borrow & adapt the Mississippian cultural structure.
 This elaborately planned site may have been the northernmost outpost of Cahokia, although it is also now known that some Siouan peoples along the Mississippi River may have taken part in the culture as well.

 Both Woodland and Mississippian peoples inhabited Aztalan, which was connected to the extensive Mississippian trade network.
 Shells from the Gulf of Mexico, copper from Lake Superior and Mill Creek chert have been found at the site.
 Aztalan was abandoned around 1200 AD.
 The Oneota people later built agriculturally based villages, similar to those of the Mississippians but without the extensive trade networks, in the state.
 By the time the first Europeans arrived in Wisconsin, the Oneota had disappeared.
-The historically documented inhabitants, as of the first European incursions, were the Siouan speaking Dakota Oyate to the northwest, the Chiwere speaking Ho-Chunk (Winnebago) and the Algonquian Menominee to the northeast, with their lands beginning approximately north of Green Bay.
-The Chiwere lands were south of Green Bay and followed rivers to the southwest.
-Over time, other tribes moved to Wisconsin, including the Ojibwe, the Illinois, the Fauk, the Sauk and the Mahican., with the Mahican being one of the last groups to arrive.